solo-io/squash/PREVERSION.md

 - [x] check for existence of permissions before creating them
 - [x] only notify when newly creating permissions
 - [ ] handle error where user tries to create a second debug attachment on a single process
-- [ ] use case: java debug with port-forward only - should print port info and wait for close.
+- [x] use case: java debug with port-forward only - should print port info and wait for close.
 Can be implemented as an alternative local java debugger "java-port" for example
 - [x] security: in secure mode only spawn planks in the squash-debugger namespace
 - [ ] security: add documentation suggesting that users not be allowed to exec into any pod running in the squash-debugger namespace (per Dio's suggestion)
 - [x] permissions: fix permissions on planks created in secure mode
 - [x] bug: agent deletes crd before squashctl can read it's values - need to rework secure-mode crd lifecycle
 - [ ] stability: rework squashctl.getCreatedPod, make it debugger-specific
-- [ ] use labels to select plank pods now that they are all in the same namespace
+- [x] use labels to select plank pods now that they are all in the same namespace
 - [ ] (P1) implement simplified API
+- [x] ux: shell completion

 ## Release tasks